cdroulers/block-fly/README.md

 ## Other things that should happen

-- Fully offline with service workers
+- Fully offline with service workers (worked before update to Vite.
+Gotta do it again.)
 - <del>Fully mobile with gestures and zoom in/out, etc.</del>
 - <del>Well tested.</del>
 - Level chooser.